acmpesuecc/Chair_posture_corrector_arduino/README.md

 # Chair_posture_corrector_arduino
-I have made a posture corrector using arduino and other hardware  components like vibration motor , force sensor ,buzzers and display.
+This is a posture corrector using arduino and other hardware  components like vibration motor , force sensor ,buzzers and display.
+The circuit is not completed, based on the code, finish the circuit

 here is the tinkercad link :